ga-curriculum/computer-science-recursion/lesson/README.md

 };
 ```

-The base case establishes when the recursive function can finally return a specific value, and no longer needs to continue calling itself to find that specific value.
-The base case is where the function bottoms out.
+The base case establishes when the recursive function can finally return a specific value and no longer needs to continue calling itself to find that value.
+Put another way, the base case is where the function bottoms out.

 In the countdown function, we first check if the number given is less than `0`.
-Since `3` is not less than `0`, we can proceed.
+Because `3` is not less than `0`, we can proceed.
 Once we get below `0`, the countdown is over and the function can complete.

 ## The Action

 Between the base case and recursive case, the function performs an action.
-In our countdown function, we simply want to count each number before proceeding to the next one, so we `console log() 3`.
+In our countdown function, we simply want to count each number before proceeding to the next one, so we `console.log()` `3`:

 ```javascript
 const countDown = (num) => {